fsvreddit/reputatorbot/README.md

 If the application is removed from a subreddit, all data is deleted although the flairs will remain.
 If the application is subsequently re-installed, the existing flairs will be used as a basis for new point awarding.

+Data for users is removed from the app within 24 hours from v1.3 onwards.

 ## Change History

+### Version 1.3:

+* You can now exclude posts with certain flairs from allowing points to be awarded.
+* If a user deletes their account, their data will be removed from the app within 24 hours.

 ### Version 1.2: